stackunderflow111/blog/content/post/2021-10-31-java-compiling-and-packing-basics/index.en.md

 | runtime            | runtimeOnly         | runtime                              | JDBC connectors |
 | test               | testImplementation  | compile time and runtime (test only) | JUnit           |

 An example of those different scopes is shown in the [spring-framework-petclinic](https://github.com/spring-petclinic/spring-framework-petclinic) project, which is built using the plain old Spring framework (i.e. no Spring Boot), and is meant to be packaged as a `war` archive and deployed to Tomcat.
-We see that [Tomcat packages are added to compile-time classpath only](https://github.com/spring-petclinic/spring-framework-petclinic/blob/59561e4b283f31993fb9e54a3280c94402f3ea6c/pom.xml#L105-L116) since the Tomcat container at runtime will provide them.
+We see that [Tomcat packages are added to compile-time classpath only](https://github.com/spring-petclinic/spring-framework-petclinic/blob/59561e4b283f31993fb9e54a3280c94402f3ea6c/pom.xml#L105-L116) since at runtime the Tomcat container will provide them.
 In addition, [The MySQL driver is listed as a runtime dependency](https://github.com/spring-petclinic/spring-framework-petclinic/blob/59561e4b283f31993fb9e54a3280c94402f3ea6c/pom.xml#L519-L523).
 Finally, [Spring test is a test dependency since it's only required during testing](https://github.com/spring-petclinic/spring-framework-petclinic/blob/59561e4b283f31993fb9e54a3280c94402f3ea6c/pom.xml#L238-L242).

 ## Packaging a Java program

 Let's go back to our `HelloWorld`.
-We can use the' jar' command to create a Jar archive out of `HelloWorld.class`.
+We can use the `jar` command to create a Jar archive out of `HelloWorld.class`.

 ```shell
 jar -cf hello-world.jar HelloWorld.class